cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

         raise click.ClickException(message)
 ```

-## Example: Adding an option to select the Wikipedia language edition
+## Adding an option to select the Wikipedia language edition

 In the final section, we will add an option to select the [language
 edition](https://en.wikipedia.org/wiki/List_of_Wikipedias) of Wikipedia.